Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Introduction

 \begin{conjecture} $($Erd\H{o}s and Ne\v{s}et\v{r}il \cite{E1988,EN1989}$)$ If $G$ is a graph with maximum degree $\Delta$, then

 \end{conjecture}

-This conjecture is probably one of the most important conjectures in the study of strong edge coloring.
-In recent decades, many pieces of research on strong edge coloring have been carried out based on this conjecture.
-However, not much progress has been made in proving it directly.
+This conjecture is considered one of the most important in the study of strong edge coloring.
+Over the past few decades, numerous studies on strong edge coloring have been motivated by this conjecture; however, little progress has been made toward a direct proof.
 Only the case $\Delta\le 3$ was confirmed completely by Andersen \cite{A1992} in 1992, and independently by Hor\'{a}k, Qing, and Trotter \cite{HQT1993} in 1993.
-Apart from that, the problem is widely open.
+Beyond this, the problem remains widely open.

-For sufficiently large $\Delta$, Molloy and Reed \cite{MR1997} first proved that $\chi'_{s}(G)\le 1.998\Delta^{2}$ by using probabilistic techniques in 1997.
-This bound was improved to $1.93\Delta^{2}$ by Bruhn and Joos \cite{BJ2015} in 2015 and was further strengthened to $1.835\Delta^{2}$ by Bonamy, Perrett and Postle \cite{BPP2022} in 2022.
-The current best known upper bound is $1.772\Delta^{2}$ which was shown by Hurley, de Joannis de Verclos and Kang \cite{HdK2021} in 2021.
-These results mentioned above apply a similar proof method, but this method has its limitations, so the best possible coefficient by far is still not very close to the objective of 1.25.
+For sufficiently large $\Delta$, Molloy and Reed \cite{MR1997} first proved in 1997 that $\chi'_{s}(G)\le 1.998\Delta^{2}$ using probabilistic techniques.
+This bound was improved to $1.93\Delta^{2}$ by Bruhn and Joos \cite{BJ2015} in 2015, and further strengthened to $1.835\Delta^{2}$ by Bonamy, Perrett and Postle \cite{BPP2022} in 2022.
+The current best known upper bound $1.772\Delta^{2}$ was established by Hurley, de Joannis de Verclos and Kang \cite{HdK2021} in 2021.
+The results mentioned above apply a similar proof method, but this method has its limitations, so the best possible coefficient by far is still not very close to the objective of 1.25.

 It seems difficult to prove Conjecture \ref{Conj-EN} directly.
 Recently, a lot of attention has been paid to various variants of strong edge coloring (see, e.g., \cite{BR2018,GHHL2005,GH2005,HL2017,HLL2022}).
-In 2005, the concept of {\em semistrong edge coloring} was introduced by Gy{\'a}rf{\'a}s and Hubenko \cite{GH2005}.
-They weakened the notion of strong (induced) matching and introduced the {\em semistrong matching}.
-A semistrong matching $M$ of $G$ is an edge subset such that each edge of $M$ is incident with a vertex that is of degree 1 in $G[V(M)]$.

-Naturally, given a positive integer $k$, a semistrong $k$-edge-coloring of $G$ is an edge coloring using at most $k$ colors in which each color class is a semistrong matching of $G$.
+In 2005, Gy{\'a}rf{\'a}s and Hubenko \cite{GH2005} introduced the {\em semistrong edge coloring} by relaxing the strong (induced) matching requirement of strong edge coloring to the notion of the \emph{semistrong matching}, that is, a matching $M$ in which every edge is incident with (at least) one vertex of degree 1 in the induced subgraph $G_M$.
+Formally, a \emph{semistrong $k$-edge-coloring} of $G$ is an edge coloring using at most $k$ colors in which every color class is a semistrong matching.
 The minimum integer $k$ such that $G$ has a semistrong $k$-edge-coloring is called the {\em semistrong chromatic index} of $G$, denoted by $\chi'_{ss}(G)$.
-It is clear that $\chi'_{ss}(G)\le \chi'_{s}(G)$.
-In \cite{GH2005}, the authors showed that if $G$ is a {\em Kneser graph} or a {\em subset graph}, then $\chi'_{ss}(G)=\chi'_{s}(G)$.
+It is obvious that $\chi'_{ss}(G)\le \chi'_{s}(G)$.
+Gy{\'a}rf{\'a}s and Hubenko \cite{GH2005} proved that if $G$ is a {\em Kneser graph} or a {\em subset graph}, then $\chi'_{ss}(G)=\chi'_{s}(G)$.